freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1407.1

 The `g` regex flag stands for "global".
 It will replace all instance of the pattern.
-In this case, a space.
-Enter the same command but remove that flag.
+In this case, it replaced all the spaces.
+Enter the same command but without that flag.

 #### HINTS